 CitationGrulke, N.E.; Minnich, R.A.; Paine, T.D.; Seybold, S.J.; Chavez, D.J.; Fenn, M.E.; Riggan, P.J.; Dunn, A. 2009.
 Air pollution increases forest susceptibility to wildfires: A case study in the San Bernardino Mountains in southern California.
 In: Bytnerowicz, A.; Arbaugh, M.; Andersen, C.; Riebau, A. eds.
 Wildland Fires and Air Pollution.
 Developments in Environmental Science.
 Elsevier.
 Amsterdam.
 Vol. 8:365-403.
 DOI:10.1016/S1474-8177(08)00017-X

 - Air pollution increases forest susceptibility to wildfires: a case study for the San Bernardino Mountains in southern California

 - Effects of elevated concentrations of atmospheric CO2 and tropospheric O3 on leaf litter production and chemistry in trembling aspen and paper birch communities

-- Air pollution impacts in the mixed conifer forests of southern California
+- Managing air pollution impacted forests of California